claudecodeguide.dev

 How to Install Claude Code

-What you need: A computer (Mac, Windows, or Linux), an internet connection, and a paid Anthropic account.
+What you need: A computer (Mac, Windows, or Linux), internet, and a paid Anthropic account.

 Install Node.js First

-Claude Code runs on Node.js, which is a program that lets tools like Claude Code work on your computer.
-Think of it as the engine under the hood.
+Claude Code runs on Node.js, which is basically the engine that makes CLI tools like this work on your machine.
 You need version 18 or newer.

-Check if you already have it: Open your terminal (instructions below) and type:
+Check if you already have it.
+Open your terminal and type:

 node --version